kicaj29/aws/VPC-LB-AutoScalingGroup-EC2/readme.md

 # Network access control list

 Another tool the VPCs use for networking control is the **network access control list**.
 Each VPC has one access control list, and this acts as an IP filtering table saying which IPs are allowed through the VPC for both incoming and outgoing traffic.
-Access control lists are kind of like super-powered security groups that apply rules for the entire VPC.
+Access control lists are kind of like super-powered security groups that apply rules for the entire VPC. **ACL is stateless firewall.**

 # Subnet